-The power of T-I-E thinking
+The power of T-I-E thinking and task performance

 In children with a “diagnosis” of low muscle tone, muscle weakness and joint hypermobility are just one aspect of the difficulties children with a low muscle tone “diagnosis” experience with task performance.

-A child's ability to perform any task is determined by a complex interaction between the structure of the body (muscles, joints, bones), the control of simple and complex movements that make up the task, past experience, attention abilities, motor planning, state of arousal, self-efficacy and more.
+A child's ability to perform any task is determined by a complex interaction between the structure of the body (muscles, joints, bones), the control of posture and simple and complex movements that make up the task, past experience, attention abilities, motor planning, state of arousal, self-efficacy and more.

 Task performance is also strongly influenced by things happening in the social and physical environment that may be changing and shifting in unexpected ways.

 These interactions are reflected in the task-individual-environment (T-I-E) model of task performance.